iconindicators/appindicators/README.md

 As this is a compound command, only one indicator may be built and uploaded at a time.
 Replace `indicatortest` with the indicator to be build/uploaded.

-Because the `Python` dependencies (listed in `pyproject.toml`) will be likely unavailable at `TestPyPI`, the install command is slightly modified:
+Because the `Python` dependencies (listed in `pyproject.toml`) are likely to be unavailable at `TestPyPI`, the install command is modified slightly:

 ```
     if [ ! -d $HOME/.local/venv_indicatortest ]; then python3 -m venv $HOME/.local/venv_indicatortest; fi && \